$\mathcal{U}$-bootstrap percolation: critical probability, exponential decay and applications: Exponential decay and applications

-Armed with this definition much of the proof of~\cite{Duminil19} calls for no modification.\footnote{We encourage the reader unfamiliar with that paper to see the second half of the course recording~\cite{Duminil19course}, which gives precisely the part we need and precisely in the simpler form we use here adapted to product measures, except for Lemma~\ref{lem:exp:decay} we prove.} We will only need the following replacement for their Lemma~3.2. \begin{lem} There exists a randomised algorithm determining $\1_{E_n}$ with maximal revealment
+Even though exponential decay below $\qc$ is not always present, we prove that there is exponential decay \emph{above} $\qc$, as it is well known to be the case for OP (this follows e.g.\ from Lemmas \ref{lem:OP:alpha} and \ref{lem:OP:exp:decay:supercrit}).
+We shall use the recent method of Duminil-Copin, Raoufi and Tassion~\cite{Duminil-Copin19} in order to prove the exponential decay of the one-arm events $E_n$ from Definition \ref{def:En}.
+In fact, much of the proof of~\cite{Duminil-Copin19} calls for no modification.\footnote{We encourage the reader unfamiliar with that paper to see the second half of the course recording~\cite{Duminil-Copin19course}, which gives precisely the part we need and precisely in the simpler form we use here adapted to product measures, except for Lemma~\ref{lem:exp:decay} we prove.} We will only need the following replacement for their Lemma~3.2. \begin{lem} There exists a randomised algorithm determining $\1_{E_n}$ with maximal revealment

 \end{lem} \begin{proof} The algorithm is as follows.
-First pick $k$ uniformly at random in $[1,n)$.
-Let $V\subset B_n$ denote the current set of sites whose state has been checked by the algorithm.
-As long as there are sites $x_0\not\in V$ for which a sequence $x_1,\ldots x_N$ in $B_n$ verifying the following conditions exists, the algorithm picks one of the $x_0$ arbitrarily and checks its state. \begin{itemize} \item $x_N$ is at distance at most $C$ from $\partial B_k$. \item For all $0<i\le N$ we have $x_{i-1}\in x_i+U$. \item For all $0<i\le N$ we have that $V$ is a witness of $\tau^{B_n}_{x_i}\ge i$. \end{itemize} When there remain no such sites, the first stage of the algorithm terminates.
+First pick $k$ uniformly at random in $[1,n-1]$.
+Let $S\subset B_n$ denote the current set of sites whose state has been checked by the algorithm.
+We start by revealing (in an arbitrary order) all sites at distance at most $C$ from $\partial B_k$, the boundary of $B_k$, and adding them to $S$.
+Afterwards we repeat the following.
+As long as there exists a site $x_0\in B_n\setminus S$ for which there exist an integer $N\ge 1$ and a sequence $x_1,\ldots x_N$ of sites in $S$ verifying the following conditions, the algorithm picks one of the possible $x_0$ arbitrarily and checks its state. \begin{itemize} \item $x_N$ is at distance at most $C$ from $\partial B_k$. \item For all $0<i\le N$ we have $x_{i-1}\in x_i+X$. \item For all $0<i\le N$ we have that $S$ is a witness of the event $\tau^{B_n}_{x_i}\ge i$. \end{itemize} When no such sites remain, the first stage of the algorithm terminates.

-If at this point $0\not\in V$, then the algorithm can stop as we know that $E_n$ does not hold.
-Otherwise, we directly reveal all remaining sites in $B_n$, so that in the end the occurrence of $E_n$ is determined and the algorithm can stop.
+If at this point $0\not\in S$, then the algorithm stops.
+Otherwise, we directly reveal all remaining sites in $B_n$ (in an arbitrary order) and stop.

+It is clear that this algorithm does determine $\1_{E_n}$.
+Indeed, if all sites were revealed, this is vacuously true for any function, while if at the end of the first stage we had $0\not\in S$, we know that $E_k$ does not occur (by definition) and therefore neither does $E_n\subset E_k$ (by extraction of a shorter path from a longer one).

 We now proceed to bound its revealment.
 Fix the value of $k$ and consider a site $x\in \partial B_l$ for some $0\le l\le n$.
 The events $E_n$ are such that when $x$ is revealed, we are certain that either $E_{|k-l|}$ translated by $x$ occurs or the original event $E_k$ occurs.
 Hence, its revealment is at most $\tilde\theta_{|k-l|}(q)+\tilde\theta_{k}(q)$.
 Taking the average on $k$ this gives a maximal revealment bounded by